Originally published October 22, 2019, updated March 25, 2021

 Digitizing the Sales Funnel and Sales Pipeline

 Once you initially capture a lead, it can be segmented and qualified.
 Leads can be automatically assigned to a sales rep and then every interaction tracked.
-You can even keep up with when emails are opened!
-With a CRM, every member of the team and management will know where leads are in the funnel and in the pipeline.
-And once the deal is closed, your customer service reps will have a 360° view of the client for superior support.
+You can even keep up with when emails are opened.
+With a CRM, technological change management, sales operations, and every member of the sales team will know where leads are in the funnel and in the pipeline.
+And once the deal is closed, your customer service reps will have a 360° view of the client to build post-sale relationships.

-Marketing Automation.
+3. Marketing Automation.
 One of the greatest digital tools for building a B2B sales pipeline and filling the B2B sales funnel is automated marketing.

-Future Proof Your Sales Funnel and Pipeline
+Future Proof Your B2B Sales Funnel and Pipeline